Top 10 Things to do in Jaipur

 In the center of the historic Old City, the sprawling complex of gardens, courtyards, and royal buildings of the City Palace is one of Jaipur’s main points of interest.
 It is one of the most impressive examples of Rajasthani and Mughal architecture in India.
 The Palace has been expanded, improved upon, and changed throughout history, but it was initially constructed between 1729 and 1732.
 The “Welcome Palace”, the armory, galleries, and grand courtyards are just some of the areas open to visitors.
 The Chandra Mahal, also on the City Palace grounds, is the current-day residence of the royal family descendants.
 There is an additional fee to tour this area.

 - Good to know: The City Palace is open every day from 9:00 – 17:00 and the cost is roughly USD 7 for foreigners.
-The price to tour the Chandra Mahal is an additional USD 35*.
-This may seem pricey, but most will stay it’s worth it.
+There is an additional price to tour the Chandra Mahal.

 This astronomical observatory is one of the city’s most unique attractions and is high on the list of things to see in Jaipur.
 Built in the 18th century, this structure includes 20 fixed instruments used to measure, calculate, and observe the sky, stars, planets, and other phenomena above us.
 UNESCO has declared Jantar Mantar a World Heritage site and claims it has the best-preserved set of monumental structures built in India.
 Some of them are the largest ever built in their categories.

 - Good to know: Jantar Mantar is open daily from 9:00 – 16:30.
-The admission price is USD 3.
-The best way to learn about the instruments and each of their functions is to hire a guide which costs an additional USD 3.
-An audio guide will cost around USD 1.50*.
+The admission price around USD 3.
+The best way to learn about the instruments and each of their functions is to hire a guide.

 Located less than 10 miles outside the center of Jaipur, one of India’s crown jewels sits atop a high hill overlooking Maota Lake.
 This fort is actually located in the small, 4 sq. kilometer town of Amber (the ancient capital), but it’s one of the main things to see in the Jaipur area.
 Made from red sandstone and marble, the Amber Fort is a sprawling complex known for its Rajput (Hindu) and Mughal (Islamic) style architecture.
 It’s composed of many courtyards, halls, gardens, gates, and cobbled paths.
 Constructed in the 16th century, this fort (or “palace” as it’s sometimes referred to as) was the residence of the Rajput rulers as well as a defense system for the city.
 Amber Fort is a UNESCO World Heritage Site and is part of the 6 group hill forts in Rajasthan.